Frezzle/crawler/README.md

 # Crawler

-Generic crawler for any kind of "web" where locations link to other locations.
+Generic crawler for any kind of "web" where locations link to other locations, or "network" where nodes link to other nodes.

 Includes implementation for the most common crawler, the (world wide) web crawler.